Copaganda: Copaganda in television

-Marga Buenaventura writing for CNN Philippines described the television series Ang Probinsyano as copaganda, drawing unfavorable comparisons between the series' favorable depiction of law enforcement and the various controversies involving the Philippine National Police such as corruption–particularly the padrino system–and various incidents of police brutality in the country.
+Marga Buenaventura writing for CNN Philippines described the television series Ang Probinsyano as copaganda, drawing unfavorable comparisons between the series' favorable depiction of law enforcement and the various controversies involving the Philippine National Police such as corruption—particularly the padrino system—and various incidents of police brutality in the country.

 Reality shows that present police perspectives with a "bad guy" versus "good guy" narrative such as Cops and Live PD have been identified as a form of copaganda that minimizes the victim's side of the story.
 Such criticism led to the cancellation of Cops along with similar shows.
-Cops was revived afterwards, with new episodes airing on the Fox Nation streaming service, while the Live PD concept returned to Reelz with most of its personnel as On Patrol: Live, which is currently subject to a copyright infringement lawsuit by A&E Networks.

-TV franchises such as Law & Order, NCIS and FBI and shows such as Scandal, Major Crimes, Chicago PD, Blue Bloods, Hawaii Five-0, Criminal Minds, Magnum, P.I., S.W.A.T., The Rookie, and Rookie Blue have been described as "copagandic narratives", "outright applaud[ing] police" or "mindless glorification."
-Dick Wolf, the producer of the Law & Order franchise, described himself as "unabashedly pro law enforcement."
+TV franchises such as Law & Order, NCIS and FBI and shows such as Scandal, Major Crimes, Chicago PD, Blue Bloods, Hawaii Five-0, Criminal Minds, Magnum, P.I., S.W.A.T., The Rookie, and Rookie Blue have been described as "copagandic narratives", "outright applaud[ing] police" or "mindless glorification".
+Dick Wolf, the producer of the Law & Order franchise, described himself as "unabashedly pro law enforcement".
 In the wake of the protests, calls to cancel copaganda television shows entered the mainstream discourse.

-In the wake of the George Floyd protests, the Canadian animated children's series PAW Patrol was criticized for presenting a "good-cop archetype" after a post appeared on the show's Twitter account announcing that they would go dark in memory of Floyd received negative backlash.
+In the wake of the George Floyd protests, the Canadian animated children's series Paw Patrol was criticized for presenting a "good-cop archetype" after a post appeared on the show's Twitter account announcing that they would go dark in memory of Floyd and received negative backlash.
 In July 2020, then-White House Press Secretary Kayleigh McEnany claimed the show was canceled due to "cancel culture" but the show denied any such termination.